dudeperf3ct/dudeperf3ct.github.io/content/posts/vllm_startup_load_time.md

 ## Wrap up

 In this setup, the largest cold-start bottleneck was the container image pull, not the first request itself.
 Bucket synchronization did not improve end-to-end startup time, while Run:ai significantly reduced warm model-loading time.
 Image streaming still looks promising, but likely requires an image layout optimized for streaming.

+Here is a [case study](https://www.union.ai/blog-post/we-cut-container-cold-boot-from-minutes-to-seconds-heres-how) by Union.ai where they optimized the container cold start by 94%.